kevin-atsou/tumorgrowth/README.md

 - the file `2DTumorImmuneInteraction.py`
 - the file `2DTumorImmuneInteraction_withRealParameters.py`

+2. Estimation the model parameters
+- the file `params_estimation.py`

-2. The power-dichotomy algorithm
+3. The power-dichotomy algorithm
 - the file `power_dichotomy_algorithm.py`
 - the file `power_dichotomy_algorithm_withRealParameters.py`
 - the file `power_dichotomy_algorithm_withRealParameters_multSimu.py`
 - the file `power_dichotomy_algorithm_withRealParameters_multSimu_matrix.py`

-3. The global sensitivity analysis of the tumor mass at equilibrium
+4. The global sensitivity analysis of the tumor mass at equilibrium
 - the file `sensitivity_analysis_withRealParameters.py`
 - the file `sensitivity_analysis_results_postprocessing.py`